-Combine the flour and butter in a bowl, and start pouring in the milk gradually.
+Use your hands to combine the flour and butter in a bowl, and start pouring in the milk gradually.
 Keep mixing the dough with your hands or with a large spoon until there are no lumps.
 The dough should be sticky.
 Feel free to sprinkle some salt and pepper in at this point, too.

-Put extra flour on the bench (or clean surface of choice if outdoors) and start kneading the dough out flat.
+Put extra flour on the bench, and start kneading the dough out flat.

-Get the cheese and bacon, and sprinkle over the top of the flattened dough.
+Sprinkle cheese and bacon over the top of the flattened dough.

-Roll the dough over the toppings into the shape of a log.
+Roll the dough over the toppings, like a Christmas log cake.
 Slice the damper into even sized pieces.

-Place the slices of damper into the foiled lined baking tray.
-Then sprinkle some extra cheese and bacon over the top.
+Place the slices of damper on top of your trivet.
+Sprinkle some extra cheese and bacon over the top.